 Compared with other kinds of legal work, step-parent adoptions are relatively inexpensive.
 That’s because they are usually unopposed.
 When a biological parent can’t be found, opposes the adoption, or presents other difficulties, legal fees will increase, sometimes considerably.

-In North Dakota, adoptions by step-parents and biological relatives do not involve adoption agencies and home studies.
+North Dakota adoptions by step-parents and biological relatives do not involve adoption agencies and home studies.
 This helps reduce cost and make the process unfold faster.

 Step-parent adoptions are the most common adoptions we handle.
 Other common scenarios we address include: